Spypoint Link-S Review

 Link-S daytime picture quality possesses bright color, decent clarity and plenty of depth.
 We have used them in a wide variety of conditions with solid results.

-Night pictures have seen big improvements to flash range in 2018.
 Your night picture quality will vary based on the IR mode you set the camera in.
-The Link-S has three modes in the settings that control night image quality:
+The Link-S game trail camera has three modes in the settings that control night image quality:

 Overall, the night photos are a welcome improvement.
 We consider the Link-S night photos to be pretty good.
 Also, the pictures sent to the app are highly compressed and not full resolution.
 The full resolution pictures are stored to the SD card.
 The following images are full resolution.